The Website Store • July 10, 2023

 Lower Back Pain

 Lower back pain is one of the most common symptoms of Sciatica and the pain can vary from a tingling sensation to a severe pain which makes any movement very painful.
 Lower back pain can lessen or worsen depending on the position that you are in and at times no position may provide relief.
 Sciatica is usually caused by a herniated disc placing pressure on the nerve.
 Often your family doctor may provide pain killers or muscle relaxants to help lower the muscle spasms associated with sciatica.
-Physiotherapy as well as Acupuncture is usually very helpful in treating sciatica.
+Physiotherapy and targeted rehabilitation exercises are usually very helpful in treating sciatica.

 Hip Pain